palashrc/bookmymovie-service/bookmymovie-utility/README.md

 ## About

-This Application has below details:
+This Application has below Roles:
 1. Offer/discount details.
 2. Ratings (User/Critics).
 3. Generate offers/discounts automatically based on the DOB, Marriage Anniversary.